Symptoms of melanoma

 Please tell us what you think about our videos to help us make them better.

 It can be difficult to tell the difference between a melanoma and a normal mole.
-The following checklist will give you an idea of what to look out for:
+The following checklist (known as the ABCDE list) helps explain what to look for.

-Asymmetry – Melanomas are likely to be irregular or asymmetrical.
+Melanomas are likely to be an irregular shape or asymmetrical (not symmetrical).
 Ordinary moles are usually symmetrical (both halves look the same).

-Border – Melanomas are more likely to have an irregular border with jagged edges.
-Ordinary moles usually have a well-defined, regular border.
+Melanomas are more likely to have a blurred or irregular border with jagged edges.
+Ordinary moles usually have a well-defined, clear, smooth-edged border.

-Colour – Melanomas tend to be more than one colour.
-They may have different shades, such as brown mixed with a black, red, pink, white or bluish tint.
+Melanomas tend to be more than one colour.
+They may have different shades, such as brown mixed with a black, red, pink, white or blue tint.
 Normal moles tend to be one shade of brown.

-Diameter (width) – Melanomas are usually more than 7mm in diameter.
-Moles are normally no bigger than the blunt end of a pencil (about 6mm across).
+Melanomas are usually more than 6mm wide.
+Normal moles are not usually bigger than the blunt end of a pencil.

 any unusual marks on the skin that last for more than a few weeks